osamajabr/Air-Quality-Forcasting-Machine-Learning/README.md

 - Exclusion of all rows where every data point is missing.
 - Conversion of the '-200' placeholder values used for missing data into NaNs.
 These are filled with the column mean to ensure the integrity of the dataset for robust analysis and forecasting.

+## Model Description

+The air quality forecasting model utilises the FB Prophet algorithm, a procedure well-suited for forecasting time series data that exhibits seasonal variations.
+Prophet is particularly effective due to its decomposable model framework, which includes trend, seasonality, and holidays, making it adaptable to various time series complexities with strong seasonal effects.

+### Modelling Process

+1. **Data Preparation**: The model begins with data preparation where the target variable 'Relative Humidity' is isolated in the 'y' column, and the corresponding timestamps are prepared in the 'ds' column.
+This structured data is essential for fitting the model.

+2. **Model Fitting**:
+   - **Initialisation**: A Prophet model instance is created.
+   - **Fitting**: The model is then fitted to the data, where it learns from the historical patterns of relative humidity.
+   - **Parameters**: During the fitting process, Prophet automatically handles any internal settings that dictate trend changes and seasonality detection.

+3. **Making Future Predictions**:
+   - **Future DataFrame Creation**: After training, a future dataframe is created extending 365 hours into the future, indicating the timestamps for which predictions are needed.
+   - **Prediction Generation**: Prophet uses the fitted model to forecast relative humidity for each timestamp in the future dataframe.
+   - **Output**: The predictions include not only the forecasted values (`yhat`) but also the uncertainty intervals (`yhat_lower`, `yhat_upper`), which provide a range of expected values.

+4. **Components Breakdown**:
+   - After forecasting, the model’s `plot_components` method is invoked to visualise the trend, daily and weekly seasonality.
+This breakdown helps in understanding which factors (time of day, day of the week) are most influential in predicting relative humidity.

+### Visualisation of Forecast
+- The `plot` function of Prophet is used to draw the forecast along with the historical data, giving a clear visual representation of how well the model predicts future values.
+This plot helps in quickly identifying any discrepancies between the predicted and actual values and understanding the model’s performance over time.

 ## Model Results and Graph Explanations

 ### Forecast Plot